shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

    their technical report.**
    It should include all applicable reference models as well as relevant baselines and potentially proposed improvements.

+Removed Paragraphs (for now)
+^^^^^^^^^^^^^^^^

+We should note that we will make submission of code for review as easy and convenient as possible for the authors: For example, the reference package will make it possible to submit benchmark datasets with standard metrics (e.g., accuracy on a new dataset), with a minimal code submission, using helper functions already provided in the package.

 Besides the robustness and out-of-distribution detection communities directly addressed by the default benchmark items mentioned above, this